A simple, sensitively written exploration of having a parent in prison

 Dad's gone away for a while, but I don't understand why.
 I miss him.

-Children with a parent in prison often feel isolated, ashamed - unable to talk about their situation because they are scared of being bullied and judged.
+Every year in the UK, over 200,000 children suffer the trauma of parental imprisonment.
+Children with a parent in prison feel isolated, ashamed - unable to talk about their situation because they are scared of being bullied and judged.
 They often feel that they are to blame and having a parent in prison marks them as an outcast.

 Children with parents in prison are: